Home

 History: Author, Dr Larry Carter; Filed July 9, 1990

 630-X-5-.06 Content of Examinations.
-The examination shall be divided into from one to seven sections, to be established by Board resolution.
+The examination may be divided into from one to seven sections, to be established by Board resolution.
 Content of each section shall be established by Board resolution and may cover the examination areas of practical optics, theoretical optics, physiological optics, theoretical optometry, practical optometry, orthoptics, ocular anatomy, physiology, pharmacology, pathology, diagnosis and treatment of disease of the human eye and its adjacent structures, general anatomy, hygiene, and such other knowledge as the Board deems essential to the practice of optometry, to include testing of knowledge of the laws governing the practice of optometry and of the regulations of the Board.
 Each applicant making an average score of 75 percent or higher shall be deemed to have passed the examination.
 The secretary-treasurer shall notify each applicant taking the examination of their final score not later than thirty days after the date of the examination.

 630-X-5-.07 Applicants Earning A Passing Score.
 Each applicant who has earned a passing score on the examination, submitted proof of passing Part III of the examination administered by the National Board of Examiners in Optometry, has completed and submitted the aforementioned protocol and has received approval thereof, and has met any further requirements established by the Board shall be registered as qualified to practice optometry in the state of Alabama and shall be issued a license, a license certificate, and approval by the Board for the use of pharmaceutical agents for the treatment of disease of the eye and its adjacent structures.
 All requirements for licensing must be completed by applicant no later than twelve months from the date said applicant took the standard examination given by the Board.
 Failure of an applicant to meet these requirements within said twelve months shall void the results of the standard examination and the application procedure and examination will have to be repeated.